 - What happens if I overdose (Imovax)?

-- What should I avoid before or after getting rabies vaccine (Imovax)?
+- What should I avoid while receiving rabies vaccine (Imovax)?

 - What other drugs will affect rabies vaccine (Imovax)?